Years of Experience

 Those who have five to nine years of work experience see an average salaries of about $33K.
 For those with one to four years of experience, paychecks typically reach $44K.
 The largest fraction of Georgia Department of Transportation people (37 percent) have been working for 10-19 years and earn $38K per year.

-Residents of Tennille pick up paychecks that are higher than any other city — the median salary is $50K annually; other top-paying cities include Atlanta ($45K) and Tifton (approximately $26K).
+Residents of Tennille pick up paychecks that are higher than any other city — the median salary is approximately $50K annually; other top-paying cities include Atlanta (around $45K) and Tifton ($26K).

 Design Engineers represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at around $43K — though Accounting Technicians also do fairly well at $26K.

-Merely 36 percent at Georgia Department of Transportation earn paid vacation and paid sick time.
-Workers wishing to put aside retirement money are in luck; Georgia Department of Transportation sponsors various plans such as a 401(k) plan and a company pension plan.
+Unfortunately, a minority of employees — about 36 percent — are presented with both paid vacation and sick leave.
+Workers can easily stock up on retirement savings by participating in several options such as a 401(k) plan and a company pension plan.
 Health insurance comes as part of the deal for a solid majority of workers, and most workers report receiving dental coverage as well.
-The list of perks also includes a company cell phone, a casual working environment, and flexible hours.
+Additional benefits of working here are a company cell phone, a casual working environment, and flexible hours.